PopoDev/llama.cpp/README.md

 ### CPU-only vs GPU acceleration

-- CPU: Intel i7-5820K CPU @ 3.30GHz with 6 cores and 2 threads per core
-- GPU: NVIDIA RTX 2080 with 12GB of VRAM

 ```bash
 # CPU-only
 ./main -t -c 32768 -s 470 -m mistral-7b-instruct-v0.2.Q4_K_M.gguf -p "What is the capital of the United States?"